What You Need to Know About Omega-3 Fatty Acids

 Omega-3 fatty acids have gained a lot of publicity as an increasing number of studies link them to various impressive health benefits.
-Do you know the facts about omega-3s and why they’re important for your health?
+Do you know the facts about these fatty acids and why they’re important for your health?
 Here’s what you need to know.

 What are Omega-3 Fatty Acids?